Philippines Declares March 20 a Holiday for Eid’l Fitr

 - Related articles

-- Qatar Announces 2025 Eid Al Fitr Holidays for Govt.
-Sector
+- Qatar Declares 7-Day Eid Al Fitr Holiday for Public Sector

 Malacañang Palace has officially declared Friday, March 20, 2026, a regular holiday nationwide in celebration of Eid’l Fitr.